norcams/docs-enduser/docs/create-windows-machine.rst

 It is not necessary to retrieve the password as described above.
-If you wish to set the password for the "Admin" account instead, you may do so via SSH.
+If you wish to set the password for the "Admin" account instead, you may do so via SSH (provided you created a security group that opens for SSH access).
 To set the password via SSH, use the following command:

 .. code-block:: console